Required Costs to Form a Rhode Island LLC

 Optional Costs to Form a Rhode Island LLC

 The following expenses are recommended but not required for Rhode Island LLCs.
-Each of the services below will make the process of setting up your business significantly easier, but none are mandated by law.
-Read on to find out which of these optional costs seem worthwhile for your LLC.
+Each of the services below will make the process of setting up your business easier, but they aren't required.

-While it’s possible to form an LLC in Rhode Island without the help of a professional, many folks prefer to go this route to ensure nothing slips through the cracks.
+While it’s possible to form an LLC in Rhode Island without the help of a professional, many business owners choose to hire a service.

 Additional services offered:

-In addition to filing your Articles of Organization, online formation providers offer several other services that can help you get the ball rolling on your new business faster and more efficiently.
-Two of the most popular add-on services for LLC founders are operating agreements and EIN registration.
+In addition to filing your articles of organization, LLC formation providers offer other services that can help you start your new business faster and more efficiently.
+Two of the most popular add-on services for LLC owners are operating agreements and EIN registration.